Rouen Cathedral: Tombs of the Dukes of Normandy

 The remains of four Dukes of Normandy are placed in the simple tombs with their images on either side of the choir.
-These are the tombs of Rollo, a Viking and the first Duke of Normandy; William Longsword, the son of Rollo (died 942); Henry the Young King (died 1183); and a tomb with the heart of Richard the Lion-Hearted, Duke of Normandy and King of England (died 1199).
+These are the tombs of Rollo, a Viking and the first Duke of Normandy; William Longsword, the son of Rollo (died 942); Henry the Young King (died 1183); and a tomb with the heart of Richard the Lionheart, Duke of Normandy and King of England (died 1199); his body was buried at Fontevraud Abbey in Anjou.
 The original tomb of Rollo was destroyed during the bombing of 1944, and was replaced by a copy of the tomb of Henry the Young King made in the 19th century.
 The remains of Rollo and his son William Longsword were transferred from the first cathedral to the Romanesque cathedral in 1063, shortly after it was built, then to the Gothic cathedral when it was completed.

 Collateral Chapels

 Eighteen small chapels are placed between the buttresses on the north and south sides of the nave.
 They are filled with art, sculpture and stained glass given by wealthy donors and the guilds of the city.
 Some of the chapels are very plain, while others are adorned with paintings and sculptures from the 17th and 18th centuries.
 The Chapel of Sainte-Catherine is distinguished by its highly ornate lambris with painted panels of the life of Saint Brice.
 The bombardment of the Catedral in 1944 destroyed the other five chapels on the south side of the nave; only the Chapel of Sainte-Catherine survived intact.